gazebosim/docs/ci.md

 Notes:

-* The ABI job doesn't run for the `main` branch, because that's where ABI may be broken.
+* The ABI job isn't triggered for the `main` branch, because that's where it's ok to break ABI.
 * GitHub Actions jobs can have the `pull_request` or `push` suffix:
     * `pull_request`: Runs when a pull request is open and subsequent pushes are made to it.
-    * `push`: Runs whenever code is pushed to the official repository.
+    * `push`: Runs for every commit pushed to the official repository.
 These don't run for forks.
 Pull requests from the official repository will have both `push` and `pull_request`.
-* Only the `Bionic` GitHub actions upload coverage results to Codecov, so we have a single coverage result for each branch.
+* Only the `Bionic` Action uploads coverage results to Codecov, so we have a single coverage result for each branch.

 ## Required checks